bowenbee/PowerPlatform/components/KPI Responsive Gallery Cards/README.md

 ## Description

-This component features KPI datacards within a gallery that adapts to a responsive design.
-It features use of subtle svg gradient images for both the background as well as the icon.
-In additional, an html control is used for the value to also reflect the subtle gradient design.
+This component features KPI data cards displayed in a responsive gallery layout.
+It includes subtle SVG gradient images for both the background and the icons.
+In addition, an HTML control is used to render the KPI value with a matching gradient text effect.

 ### Component Property Details

-The table below explains the various input properties you can customize in the component.
+The table below explains the customizable input properties available in the component.

 | Property              | Type    | Description                                              |
 |-----------------------|---------|----------------------------------------------------------|